najain/COVID-19-PooledTesting/README.md

 To see default values, look at the constants defined at the top of graph.py.

 ## Strategies
-There are 6 different strategies implemented to model different scenarios.
+There are several different strategies implemented to model different scenarios.
 They can be specified using the --strategy argument with one of the following capital letter choices:

 * A: Test and Isolate: Whoever tests positive is isolated immediately.
+No initial lockdown.
-* B: Test, Full Contact Trace, and Isolate: Whoever tests positive is isolated and has all of their neighbors isolated as well.
+* B: Test, Full Contact Trace, and Isolate.
+No initial lockdown.
-* C: Test, Noisy Contact Trace, and Isolate: Whoever tests positive is isolated and has a subset of their neighbors isolated as well.
+* C: Test, Noisy Contact Trace, and Isolate.
+No initial lockdown.
-* D: Unmitigated Spread
+* D: Unmitigated Spread.
+No lockdown.
-* E: Complete Lockdown
+* E: Complete Lockdown for full duration.
-* F: Start with Complete Lockdown, then do Pooled testing With Overly Conservative Contact Tracing.
+* F: Start with Complete Lockdown, then do Pooled testing With Overly Conservative Noisy Contact Tracing.
+* G: Start with Complete Lockdown, then do Pooled testing with no Noisy Contact Tracing.
+* H: Start with Complete Lockdown, then do individual testing without pooling, but with Noisy Contact Tracing.